hortonworks-sk/CML-Classifying-Melanoma/README.md

 ### Summary

+In this demonstration we will build a clissifier for melanoma, using a VGG16 Convolutional Network, and transfer learning.

+### Excercises

 1. Take open source images of skin lesions, and use those to build a classifier to detect malignant skin lesions
 2. Evaluate the performance of the model using TensorBoard, and matplotlib in CML
 3. Deploy the model onto a mobile device for use in clinical settings